High quality good-reads for feel-good lovers

 Life’s many opportunities have always fascinated Camilla Davidsson.
 Her own life has been both ordinary and spectacular.
 Constantly confronted with alternatives, she has been fascinated by the energy it takes to handle life decisions, and how many times we make the wrong decisions.
 One mission in her writing is to find the psychology behind how we chose, could we help ourselves in any way?
 This is mirrored in the debut novel from 2014 “Under the Stars of the Milky Way”.
 The first novel in a trilogy with Emma, the stressed-out career woman, who makes a lot of less fortunate decisions.

-2018 "Small Two Bedroom Apartment With Potential" (Liten tvåa med potential), novel
+2018 "Small One-Bed Apartment With Potential" (Liten tvåa med potential), novel

 2017 "Songs in the Nightfall" (Sånger i Skymningen), novel